 The Department hosts regular Research Seminars, where final-year PhD students can present their research alongside prominent national and international invited speakers.
 There are also several active student-led forums and journals including Rosetta and Gate to the Eastern Mediterranean (GEM).

-To find out what it is like to be a postgraduate researcher in the Department, please take a look at the work of our current doctoral researchers.
+To find out what it is like to be a postgraduate researcher in the Department, please watch the video below or take a look at the work of our current doctoral researchers.

 We have created our six-step process, which includes detailed advice on writing a research proposal, to help you with your application to the College of Arts and Law.